 Key to having a blog strategy is to understand who you’re writing for.

-It might be helpful to visualize your reader and give them a name.
-Give your reader an identity.
+It might be helpful to visualize your reader and give them a name and an identity.

 Be useful *at all times*